cs396-web-dev/winter2022/pages/_assignments/lab01.md

 > 3. <a href="https://flexboxfroggy.com/" target="blank">Flexbox Froggy</a> (recommended)

-## 3. Set Up Git and GitHub
+## 3. Set Up your IDE, Git, and GitHub
-We will be using git to manage versions of your code and to interact with GitHub (and later Heroku).
+We recommend that you use Visual Studio Code as your code editor.
+We will also be using git to manage versions of your code and to interact with GitHub (and later Heroku).

+### 1. Install Visual Studio Code
+Download and install Visual Studio Code: <a href="https://code.visualstudio.com" target="_blank">https://code.visualstudio.com/</a>
+* Recommended: We also recommend that you install the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server" extension</a> (click the green "Install" button).

-### Install / Register
+### 2. Install Git / Register for GitHub
 If you haven't already:
 1. Install git on your computer: <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">https://git-scm.com/book/en/v2/Getting-Started-Installing-Git</a>
 2. Register for GitHub: <a href="https://github.com/join" target="_blank">https://github.com/join</a>

-### Configure Your GitHub Repository
+### 3. Configure Your GitHub Repository
 Many of you already have a process for doing this, so feel free to do your own thing here.
 That said, if you're relatively new to this, here are some instructions:

 #### On GitHub